mattneary/Tarpits-Abstraction/render/posts/SFuncs.md

 \end{align*}
 </div>

 Our definition of `reduce` is as a manipulator of a list returning an accumulated value at the end of a list, and at other points returning a manipulation of a recursion with the `cdr`, manipulated by the passed function.
-If we do an expansion of an infix operator for `reduce` as we did for `fold` we achieve something like this following when dealing with a list $\dots , x, y, z$
+If we do an expansion of an infix operator for `reduce` as we did for `fold` we achieve something like the following when dealing with a list $\dots , x, y, z$

 $$( \dots (x \bullet (y \bullet z)) \dots )$$